The partnership focuses on investing to improve productivity, trade, and stabilization of employment in Nigeria’s aquaculture value chain

 “We are excited about this co-investment partnership,” says John Marrkand, Executive Director, Partners for Development.
 “We are looking forward to not only strengthening the capacity of fish farmers, hatcheries, fish feed distributors, and key government officials but also providing loans to expand and improve the performance of those working in the aquaculture value chain.”

-À propos du West Africa Trade & Investment Hub:: The West Africa Trade & Investment Hub (Trade Hub) is a USAID-funded initiative that catalyzes economic growth through co-investing with the private sector to generate new investment, create new jobs, and increase the value of regional and international exports in West Africa
+About West Africa Trade & Investment Hub: The West Africa Trade & Investment Hub (Trade Hub) is a USAID-funded initiative that catalyzes economic growth through co-investing with the private sector to generate new investment, create new jobs, and increase the value of regional and international exports in West Africa

 About Partners for Development: Partners for Development is a global organization that partners with governments and other development organizations to improve the quality of life of vulnerable people by adapting innovative but tested solutions to meet local needs.
 PfD delivers sustainable solutions to poverty via the participation of local organizations that take responsibility for and ownership of activities.